dune73/test-4/tutorial-8/README.md

 <a href="https://www.netnea.com/cms/rule-exclusion-cheatsheet-download/"><img src="https://www.netnea.com/files/tutorial-7-rule-exclusion-cheatsheet_small.png" alt="Rule Exclusion CheatSheet" width="476" height="673" /></a>

-_Click to get to the download of the large version_
+_Click the cheet sheet to get to the download of the large version_

 Let's start with a simple case: 920273 Invalid character in request.
 We could look at this in great detail and check out all the different parameters triggering this rule.
 Depending on the security level we want to provide for our application, this would be the right approach.
 But this is only an exercise and the numbers for this rule are staggering, so we will keep it simple: Let's kick this rule out completely.
 We'll opt for a startup rule (to be placed after the CRS include) that remove the rule 920273 from the memory of the WAF.